Chew/language-TiBasic/README.md

 Do you love calculator programming?
 [Yes](http://ti84.chew.pw)

+To learn how to program on a calculator, please see http://tibasicdev.wikidot.com/home :) Enjoy!

 ## Disclaimer

 This is more of a "How do languages in Atom work?" and I'm really just trying my best here.
 PRs are welcome.